HSDrummond/GDIM32/README.md

 might be aggressive!
 Whichever player completes the most orders when the timer runs out wins!

 *Note*
-Crops in the tree is intentional.
-Right now it is whooever completes the most amount of orders within the timelimit.
-You can not pick up animals yet but they do wander, run away, and approach when you have corn or wheat.
-The bull will pursue you if it sees you but can not attack you. walking over tomato plants causes you to grow while pumpkins shink you.
-Be careful to balance walking over these so you will be able to cross the bridges.
+- Crops in the tree is intentional.
+- You can not pick up animals yet but they do wander, run away, and approach when you have corn or wheat.
+- The bull will pursue you if it sees you but can not attack you.
+*ANIMAL VISION IS A CONE TO THE LEFT*
+- walking over tomato plants causes you to grow while pumpkins shink you.
-*A lot of these design decision were made with the intention of a future implemented tool that can be used for interacting with the other players, animals, and certain crops.
+*A lot of these design decision were made with the intention of a future implemented tool that can be used for interacting with the other players, animals, and certain crops.*

 Controls:
 Player 1 uses WASD to move, E tap to pick up items, and E hold to drop your most currently picked up item.